 - I knew for a fact that the owner and dog had left because the second time I had passed that trail head, their vehicle was no longer there.

-As a female, mostly solo, trail runner for almost two decades, it’s amazing how many people ask me about the wildlife or the creepy humans that they imagine infest every square inch of the trail, just waiting to pounce.
-But, in almost 20 years I’ve yet to be threatened by a bear or a cougar, despite running in their territory regularly, and while there’s plenty of times that I’ve defensively decided to run down a different trail because of a “feeling” when I saw someone, turned around because of a funny chill – but I’ve never been chased, grabbed, stalked, or threatened by creepy people.
+As a female, mostly solo, trail runner for almost two decades, it’s amazing how many people ask me about the wildlife, or the creepy humans that they imagine infest every square inch of the trail, just waiting to pounce.
+But, in almost 20 years I’ve yet to be threatened by a bear or a cougar, despite running in their territory regularly.
+While there’s plenty of times that I’ve defensively decided to run down a different trail because of a “feeling” when I saw someone, turned around because of a funny chill or smell in the air – I’ve never been chased, grabbed, stalked, or threatened by creepy people.
 More realistic risks are weather, heat exhaustion, hypothermia, or twisting an ankle or breaking a bone several miles from the car without cell phone reception.
 But by far, the biggest risk every time I lace up my shoes and hit the trails is loose dogs.
 Unsecured dogs on un-fenced property that feel free to run off their property onto public space and threaten me.
 Dogs that are not controlled on leash and lunge towards me jerking the leashes out of their owner’s hands while I try to pass on single track.
-And most puzzling to me, people who chose to bring dogs into public spaces and take them off leash on purpose without having control.
+Or, most puzzling to me, people who chose to bring dogs into public spaces and take them off leash on purpose without being able recall them when needed.

 PS – I wasn’t kidding about the blood on my feet.
 Here’s a sampling of what one foot looked like at the end of the run.
 I tried slapping some band aids (and socks) on everything and running 48 hours later and managed to shuffle my way through a very painful 2.2 miles.
 Today 4 days after this run, I STILL can’t wear shoes without a lot of pain and running is a no go.
 SO FRUSTERATING.
 I should be able to just will some silly little blisters away with sheer force of “want to run” right?
 I’m so not amused.
 Past Mel should have made better life choices for the happiness of Future Mel.